 Application guidance

 Applying to Cambridge can seem like a very complex process, but don't worry; there are plenty of resources available to help!
-It is advisable for Cambridge applicants to start their thinking about and preparation for their application early – i.e., at least a good few months before the application deadline in October – though it's never too late!
+It is advisable for Cambridge applicants to start their thinking about and preparation for their application early – i.e., at least a good few months before the application deadline in October – though it's never too late.

 At Caius, we want to give you as much support and encouragement as we can as you prepare your application.
 Our outreach YouTube channel and TikTok are full of videos from our Admissions Tutor, outreach team, current students, alumni and academics with advice about the application process, insights into student life and taster lectures which might help you develop your interest in your chosen subject or choose your course.
 You can also follow Caius Schools on Instagram.